aug 30/RUN

 hour entry: When John Adams wrote / Endi Bogue Hartigan

 Another toll, another count of automatic weapon casualties, another occasion of America losing track of its math.
 I read today that when John Adams wrote “Thirteen Clocks were made to Strike together,” clocks were a tolling of public event, rung, an occasion or station in sun.
 I slept, and woke, I slept too long and woke.
 I tried to count the measured world by reading.
 Read “Thirteen Clocks,” read the late morning sun slant, read the current count outpaces past casualty counts, read “just three percent of adults own half of America’s guns.”
 Something automatic in measure, too automatic.
 I woke out of 9.25 hours of sleep I calculated automatically upon waking.
 I saw a crow out the window that was the occasion of a crow pecking frozen specks.
 I read the headlines leaking into headlines, saw the orchid sky calculating nothing.
-I have an inclination to stream and I don’t what it means today.
+I have an inclination to stream and I don’t know what it means today.
 I have an inclination to lie in my husband’s shoulders crook and let the day snowdrift let the dimness become wide, so a shoulder is a kind of stream too.
 The argument is made that the streaming of time is a perception trick.
 The argument is made that we have moved past occasion to incremental measure that we are obsessed with measure and stricken.
 I have an inclination to obsessively stream, to arise and move not through incremental measures of occasion but through water.
 The early clocks were water clocks but it was shown that water was imprecise, was subject to pressure and pore—even streams of consciousness can encounter ducts and brim.
 I am conscious of my husband’s warmth because of more than his warmth.
 Do not mistake headlines for measure.
 We were held in God’s soft pocket.
 Do not mistake automatic grieving for water.

 toll / automatic / occasion / track / count measures / measure counts / outpace / streaming time / from occasion to increment / obsess / to stream is to move through water not seconds or minutes or hours / water exceeds measure is imprecise is more than our grief